spbnick/spbnick.github.io/_posts/2016-10-15-Gooseneck-fan-from-Jansjö.markdown

 to make sure it's right, or use your multimeter and check wire colors.
 ![Power adapter][power_adapter]

-It's also good to not repeat my mistake and cut off the lamp's cord **before** soldering and isolating the wires inside the lamp, so you can test which one is which from the power adapter side.
+Do not repeat my mistake and do cut off the lamp's cord **before** soldering and isolating the wires inside the lamp, so you can test which one is which from the power adapter side.

 Anyway, I'll pull the "[draw an owl][how_to_draw_an_owl]" here again, skip the power cord soldering and insulation, and will rush you to the final picture: